alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

 4. Users are required to set up MFA before they can access the environment
   + a) Using an AAD admin account, go to `AAD -> Users -> Multi-Factor authentication -> Service settings`
-  + b) :camera: **Verify** all of the below with a single screenshot:
-        - `app passwords` set to "Do not allow users to create app passwords to sign in to non-browser apps " (this stops any users bypassing MFA)
-        - `trusted ips->Skip multi-factor authentication for requests from federated users on my intranet` is unchecked
-        - checkbox under `remember multi-factor authentication on trusted device` is unchecked (this means the user must authenticate each time)
+  + b) :camera: **Verify** all of the following with a single screenshot: i) `app passwords` are set to "Do not allow users to create app passwords to sign in to non-browser apps" (this stops any users bypassing MFA). ii) `trusted ips->Skip multi-factor authentication for requests from federated users on my intranet` is unchecked. iii) Checkbox under `remember multi-factor authentication on trusted device` is unchecked (this means the user must authenticate each time)

 ## 2. Isolated Network